 - Jack Nicklaus defeated Arnold Palmer in a playoff to win the 1962 U.S. Open at Oakmont, Nicklaus' first professional victory.

 Oakmont's list of past champions includes Sarazen, Snead, Hogan, Nicklaus, Jones, Armour and Miller, among others - another part of the course's pedigree.
-And Oakmont has been the site of eight U.S. Opens, five U.S. Amateurs, three PGA Championships and one U.S. Women's Open, 12 majors total - more than any other golf course in America.
+And Oakmont has been the site of eight U.S. Opens, five U.S. Amateurs, three PGA Championships and one U.S. Women's Open, 17 majors (including the Amateur) total - more than any other golf course in America.